 The desired braiding pattern often depends on how you want the extensions to lay or where your part will be located.
-You would want to consult with whoever is sewing your hair so they could best direct you.
+You should consult with whoever is sewing your hair so they can best advise you.

 Once you’re all braided up, you will need the needle and thread.
+I prefer using nylon thread because it yields a more durable sewin.
 Place thread through the needle and tie a knot to secure the thread in place first.
-Then, starting at either side of the nape of the hair, begin sewing the needle through braid then pull the thread all the way out, and repeat.
+Then, starting at either side of the nape of the hair, begin sewing the needle with the wefts through the braid, pull the thread all the way out, and repeat.

-In this method, the thread is locking the tracks to the braid, so it’s super secured.
+In this method, the thread locks the tracks to the braid, so it’s super secure.
 Also, the takedown for this method is really easy too!
 All you do is simply cut the thread out!
-Just be careful not to cut your own here though!
+Just be careful not to cut your own hair, though!
 It’s always best to have someone do it for you.

-I’m not sure how long this method has been out, but out of nowhere, I started seeing many women rock this style!
-It’s a fun, quick method for almost anyone to do themselves!
-So for this method, you can save your salon money for the next trip!
+This style has been around since the 1990s.
+It has definitely been making its comeback, out of nowhere, I started seeing many women rock this style again!
+It’s a fun, quick method for almost anyone to do it themselves!
+So with this method, you can save your salon money for the next trip!

-All you do is slide the needle through the braid, open latch on the needle, add hair, close latch, and viola!
+All you do is slide the needle through the braid, open latch on the needle, add hair, close the latch, and viola!
 All done!
-Unless you’re someone who truly doesn’t want to do their hair, this is the method for you!
-You can sit down and watch your favorite movie all while, looping and pulling, just looping and pulling!
+Unless you honestly don’t want to do their hair, this is the method for you!
+You can sit down and watch your favorite movie all while looping and pulling, just looping and pulling!

-The infamous extension method, that’s been around since forever!
-Everyone from celebrities, high schoolers, and kids wear the cutest clip-ins!
+The infamous extension method that’s been around since forever!
+Everyone from celebrities, high schoolers, and all ethnicities wear the cutest clip-ins!

-They are exactly what their name is, clip-ins.
-It’s hair that is already threaded on a track and has a clip attached to it.
+They are precisely what their name is, clip-ins.
+It’s hair that is already threaded on a track and has a clip attached.
 The clip allows for easy weave installation.

-Normally people wear these if they want to add some extra length, really fast.
+Normally people wear these if they want to add some extra length and/or volume really fast.
 It looks great on straight hair.
-Clip-ins are the latest and greatest thing in the natural hair world, too.
+Clip-ins are also the latest and greatest thing in the natural hair world.

-To install, just part your hair where you want the extension to go and clip it onto your scalp like your combing your hair.
-For example, let’s say you were wearing a braid out style with your natural hair and you wanted a full look, clip-ins would be great to use.
+To install, just part your hair where you want the extension to go and clip it onto your scalp like you are combing your hair.
+For example, let’s say you were wearing a braid-out style with your natural hair and you wanted a full look, clip-ins would be great to use.
 You wouldn’t even need to add a lot either, maybe just two or three clip-ins around certain parts of your head to give you a fuller look.

-Mirco-links is a tedious installation method that may take up to three to four hours to complete.
-It requires a specially trained hairstylist to install.
+Mirco-links are also making its stamp in the beauty industry.
+It is a tedious installation method that may take up to three to four hours to complete; and requires a specially trained hairstylist to install.

-For micro-linking, you must have a clamping tool to install the extensions.
-Micro links are a loop that gets applied to each of your hair strands.
-Your natural hair goes through the loop, and then the extensions go through next.
-Each time the hair goes through the loop, clamp it in to secure the section.
+You must have a clamping tool, also known as hair pliers, to install the extensions for micro-linking.
+Micro-links are attached with a bead that gets applied to each of your hair strands.
+Your natural hair goes through the bead that is applied on a loop, and then the extensions go through next.
+When the hair goes through the bead, clamp it in to secure the section.

-Once installed, you can pretty much treat it like your own.
+Once installed, you can treat it like your own hair.
 You will be able to wash, cut, style, and color the hair, of course, assuming the hair is 100% virgin.

 You’re guaranteed to have long-lasting wear with this hair!
 This method will ensure a seamless, natural look that will leave spectators wondering if it’s all your hair!

-The bonding method is great if you want to leave your hair out while rocking the extensions at the same time.
+The bonding method is great for leaving your hair out while rocking the extensions simultaneously.
 Some may argue that this method can be damaging to your hair.
-Others say it's only damaging depending on how you take the extensions out.
+Others say it's only damaging depending on how you remove the extensions.

 Bonding is done by parting your hair and gluing the tracks slightly underneath the scalp (so the scalp can breathe).
-It’s very similar to a quick weave installation, but the only difference is your natural hair is exposed.
-This method creates a really natural illusion because it allows the extensions to blend well with your hair.
+It’s very similar to a quick weave installation, but the only difference is your natural hair is exposed with no braids.)
+This method creates a natural illusion by allowing the extensions to blend well with your hair.

 There you have it!
-You now have six different hair extension methods, to choose from.
+You now have six different hair extension methods to choose from.
 Each method has its purpose for all different preferences.
-Options allow you to see which method will best suit your needs.
+We love options; they allow you to see which method best suits your needs.

 Which hair extension method is your favorite?
-Which method have you already tried or are curious to try out?
+Which method have you tried, or are you curious to try?
 Let us know by leaving a comment below.

 I was buying glue and curl exstintions as the picture in the first lesson,the haircare in a five pease kit set ,do you know where I can purchase the kits,?